Spring 2026 Window Treatment Trends in Spokane

 A few years ago, motorized window treatments felt like something for high-end new construction.
 That has changed.

-In 2026, motorized blinds and shades are showing up in everyday Spokane homes — and the reason is practical, not just cool.
+In 2026, motorized blinds and shades are showing up in everyday Spokane homes.
+The reason is practical, not just cool.
 Spokane summers are intense.
 By July, west-facing rooms can become genuinely uncomfortable by early afternoon if shades stay up.
-Motorized shades let you program your window coverings to adjust automatically as the sun moves throughout the day.
+Motorized blinds let you program your window coverings to adjust automatically as the sun moves through the day.

 You set it once.
 Your home stays comfortable without you thinking about it.